seniorjoinu/reliable-udp/README.md

 repair chunks, he responds you with just one ACK saying that he completely received your data and you can finish transmission from your side.

-This repository is my Kotlin implementation of reliable UDP using fountain codes and coroutines.

 ##### Best fountain codes
 I surfed github and google a lot, but found only one library that I really like.
 It called [catid/wirehair](https://github.com/catid/wirehair).
 What I really like about it is it's speed and clear API - Christopher is a really good developer.

 I've written a Kotlin wrapper for it [seniorjoinu/wirehair-wrapper](https://github.com/seniorjoinu/wirehair-wrapper)

-##### Design
-As you can see this library is called reliable **UDP**.
-So it designed as regular UDP - you send some data packet to some address without connections, streams and other TCP shit.

 ### Installation
 1. Make sure you understand how to put `wirehair` binaries into your project correctly - [link](https://github.com/seniorjoinu/wirehair-wrapper#details)